School of Journalism Student Retention and Graduation Report - 2025

 3. Graduation rate strong

 Below are the percentages of freshmen journalism students who graduate within four years and within six years, compared to graduation rates for the University of Arizona as a whole.
-The J-School’s 4th year graduation rate increased to 57% for fourth-year graduates who started in 2019, matching the UA’s rate for the same cohort.
-The journalism school’s 6th year graduation rate of 56% for the Fall 2017 cohort was lower than the UA’s 6th year average graduation rate of 66%
+The J-School’s 4th year graduation rate increased to 59% for fourth-year graduates who started in 2021, slightly higher than the UA’s rate for the same cohort.
+The journalism school’s sixth-year graduation rate of 67% for the Fall 2019 cohort was just lower than the UA’s sixth year average graduation rate of 71%.

 Fall TermFreshmenGraduated 4th YearUA 4th Year AverageGraduated 6th YearUA 6th Year Average